apache/tooling-docs/apache-trusted-release/lifecycle.md

 **Released**
 : Once the Release is distributed and announced, this Release should remain in this phase as long as it is available.

-**Revoked**
-: A Release in this stage/phase has been archived, revoked, or abandoned.

 **[Sign Candidate](./digital-signatures.md)**
 : Optionally sign packages using digital certificates through a service.